 The big thing these days seems to be building your own firearm.
 Can you do this?

 Yes (most places in the U.S.), and its not particularly hard.
 But there are some caveats.
-My series on this, using the AR-15 as an example, has been submitted for publication, and I will update this with the links when available.
+Here are links to my series on this, using the AR-15 as an example.

 Part 1 (Laws): http://www.theprepperjournal.com/2017/04/04/building-your-own-firearms-part-1-the-laws